ziapeltagames/lavender-hack/RULES.md

 There is a party sheet for all the players which tracks four important party level concepts, each tracked with a different usage die.
 They are **resources**, **discord**, **food**, and **light**.

-## Resources Die
+## Resource

-The resources usage die tracks just that, resources the party has available.
+The resource usage die tracks just that, resources the party has available.
 These are things like blankets, backpacks, oil flasks, lockpicks, writing ink, spellbooks, and large burlap sacks.
 In short, most everything the well equipped adventurer needs.
 The higher the die type, the better the quality and quantity of resources.
 Different class abilities can use the resources die.

 ### Blather

 There tends to be lots of assorted gear that players track on their character sheets.
 Most of it is very similar and creates overhead without much interest.
 The resource die abstracts all of that out.
 In essence, the only items tracked by players tend to be weapons, swords, treasure, and very unique items.
+This fits in well with an abstract weight system, since there isn't as much to track, the assumption being you're already weighed down by stuff not on your character sheet.

 The resource die also provides an interesting mechanism for different classes to exploit narratively.
+For example, thieves might be able to use it to make a trap, warriors can use it to fix broken armor, and spellcasters can use it for better spell components.

+## Food and Light

+Food and light are tracked indepently from resources, since they function more as timers during travel.
+The exploration section details these more.

+## Discord

+Discord represents party cohesion.
+If the group is happy, well rested, and ready to go, the discord die is not present.
+It is raised during stressful situations and can impact various moves negatively, particularly trade and other social situations.
+It is special in that when it is rolled, it is **not lowered** unless specifically indicated.

+# Characters

+_STR_ uses four classes, each of which is a broad archetype: **Strong**, **Wise**, **Deft**, and **Weird**.
+The classes map roughly to the B/X idea of warriors, spellcasters, rogues, and weird... doesn't map.
+The classes also have favored attributes: Strong use Strength and Constitution, Wise use Intelligence and Wisdom, Deft use Dexterity and Charisma, and Weird are... weird.

+### Blather

+Those class names are from _Whitehack_.
+Still undecided on going that route rather than the more standard class names.

+## Backgrounds and Connections

+Each character has a background which helps to define them.
+If the background is relevant to a test, the player may gain advantage on the test roll.
+However, utilizing a background potentially requires the right gear, so if the result is a partial success, the resource die must be rolled (again if partial success already requires a resource roll).

+Suggestion: Can use occupations from _Into the Odd_ page 36 or from _Dungeon Crawl Classics_ page 22.
+Then roll a connection (player to your left) from _Into the Odd_ page 37.

+To-do: Create some tables to flesh out relationships and traits.
+Maybe this is on a per class basis?

+### Blather

+This is a substitute for a skill system.
+It's useful to create a focused and interesting background, which isn't an easy skill to develop.
+If a background is too broad it can feel watered down, but if it's hyper focused, it may never feel applicable.

-# Character Creation
+## Character Creation

 * Roll 3d6 in order for Strength, Dexterity, Wisdom, Intelligence, Constitution, and Charisma
-    * Note bonuses / penalties for each attribute
+    * Record attribute modifiers
-* Roll or choose a background
+* Roll or create a background
 * Choose a class (Strong, Wise, Deft, Weird)
-* Roll hit points
+* Roll hit points using class hit die
-    * Use the class die plus Con
-    * Roll with advantage
+    * Roll with advantage and add Con
-* Roll for starting gear
+* Roll d6 for starting gear
-* Note class abilities
+* Record starting class abilities

-## Backgrounds and Connections

-Can use occupations from _Into the Odd_ page 36 or from _Dungeon Crawl Classics_ page 22.
-Then roll a connection (player to your left) from _Into the Odd_ page 37.

 # Classes

 May choose one of the four following classes.
-The prime attribute is used during the level up procedure.
+The primary attributes are used during the level up procedure.

-## Warrior
+## Strong

 * HP: d8
-* Primary: Strength
+* Primary: Strength, Constitution
 * Armor: Any
 * Weapons: Any

-### Special Abilities
+### Features

-Power Attack?

-Cleave?

-Counterattack: If an opponent misses an attack against a warrior, they take damage equal to the warrior's level.

-Dealer of Death: May attack with disadvantage, if successful, roll additional d6 damage equal to warrior's level.
+**Cleave**: When one of your melee attacks reduces an opponent to zero or negative hit points, you may immediately make another attack with that weapon on a nearby opponent.

-Mighty Deeds: On complete success in melee, may also disarm, push, sunder, or grapple opponent.
+**Combat Maneuver**: On complete success in melee, may also disarm opponent's weapon, push them back ten feet, or sunder their shield in addition to normal damage.

+**Power Attack**: May declare a power attack before rolling to hit an opponent in melee.
+If successful, the strike does d4 extra damage per level.
+The next defense roll is made with disadvantage, regardless of if the power attack hit.

+**Mighty Thews**: Gain bonus encumbrance slots equal to Con modifier.

 ### Starting Equipment

-TBD.
-Use _Black Hack_ starting equipment.
+1. Leather Armor, Shield, Bearded Axe, Bear Trap
+2. Leather Armor, Pack Horse, Falchion, Heavy Crossbow
+3. Chainmail, Claymore

 ## Thief

 * HP: d6
-* Primary: Dexterity
+* Primary: Dexterity, Charisma
 * Armor: Leather
-* Weapon: Sword, Dagger, Bows
+* Weapon: One-handed weapons and any bows

-### Special Abilities
+### Features

-Sneak attack: Automatically hit and double damage if enemy is unaware
+**Sneak attack**: Automatically hit and double damage if enemy is unaware

-Roguish talents: Gain advantage when filching, moving silently, reading languages, climbing, or picking locks
+**Roguish talents**: Gain advantage when filching, moving silently, reading languages, climbing, or picking locks

 ### Starting Equipment

-TBD.
-Use _Black Hack_ starting equipment.
+1. Leather Armor,
+2. No Armor,
+3.

 ## Spellcasters